c12i/bunge-bits/ytdlp_bindings/README.md

 ytdlp-bindings = { git="https://gitub.com/c12i/bunge-bits", package = "ytdlp_bindings" }
 ```

-By default, this crate uses a vendored `yt-dlp binary`.
+By default, this crate uses a vendored `yt-dlp` binary.
 If you want to use your system's yt-dlp installation, disable the default features:

 ```toml
 [dependencies]